thisisthekap/Xamarin.RevenueCat.iOS/README.md

 | 3.4.1 | 3.4.1.1 | First version of bindings for 3.4.1 |
 | 3.4.1 | 3.4.1.17 | Bindings for 3.4.1 containing fixes |

+## Troubleshooting

+### unrecognized selector sent to instance

+If initialization crashes and you get errors like `[RCPurchases configureSubscriberAttributesManager]: unrecognized selector sent to instance`, please adapt your project configuration:

+Add `-gcc_flags "-ObjC"` to the `MtouchExtraArgs` XML element of your project file.
+If you want to do the config change using the UI Editor, the change is given below:

+TODO add image

 ## How to bind new version

 This section explains how to create resp. adapt the bindings to bind to a newer version of RevenueCat for iOS.